 8. Make the most effective use of the resources in the ancillary services merit order to release energy to the energy market while maintaining the required amount of operating reserve.

-9. Notify the WSCC Pacific Northwest Security Coordinator (PNSC) BC Hydro and SaskPower that the AIES is declaring .
-Select the “Energy Emergency Alert 1” comment in the shift log and post it to the web.
+9. Request the Pacific Northwest Security Coordinator (PNSC) to declare an Energy Emergency Alert 1 for the AIES.
+If the PNSC agrees to the request, then notify BC Hydro and SaskPower that an Energy Emergency Alert 1 has been declared for the AIES.
+Select the “Energy Emergency Alert 1” comment in the System Controller Shift Log and post it to the web.

 Request the Wire Service Providers identified in Table 1 to institute a 3% distribution voltage reduction.